 When creating an update policy, you can choose one of the following options:

-In the Orchestrator user interface, the update logs are available for failed and successful updates and can be copied directly using the button next to each log.
+In the Orchestrator user interface, the update logs are available for failed and successful updates.
 Complete logs for the update are found on the machine in the

 When robots are deployed on virtual environments where the machines are cloned, the machine name, guid, drive id, and mac address are the same.
 This can cause conflicts as Orchestrator receives different update statuses from multiple machines with the same identifiers.